 I applied myself to these tasks and did my best to ensure the library was a fun and welcoming environment for the children and families I served.
 When word got out it was a man putting on preschool story time, fathers began showing up with their children.
-Among the families I had visit the library were a number who were home schooling their children because of their deeply held religious beliefs.
-These parents always brought lists of materials they did not want their children to view and I was happy to oblige, but had they, or anyone else for that matter, demanded I remove any materials from the library collection, I would have refused.
+Among the families, I had visit the library were a number who were homeschooling their children because of their sincerely held religious beliefs.
+These parents always brought lists of materials they did not want their children to view, and I was happy to oblige but had they, or anyone else for that matter, demanded I remove any materials from the library collection, I would have refused.
 I got along fine with these parents as they had no idea I am gay.
-I remember one occasion when I was talking to a woman who was one of the home schoolers.
+I remember one occasion when I was talking to a woman who was one of the homeschoolers.
 Her little girl who was with her blurted out “my mother likes you, but she’s already married.”
-The fact is I was good at my job and my sexual orientation had no bearing on my ability to carry out my responsibilities as children’s librarian.
+The fact is I was good at my job, and my sexual orientation had no bearing on my ability to carry out my responsibilities like children’s librarian.

 Posted by Geoffrey